-AOFYE, in collaboration with the National Resource Center for The First-Year Experience and Students in Transition (NRCFYESIT), invite applicants for their 2018 Research Grant Competition.
+AOFYE, in collaboration with the National Resource Center for The First-Year Experience and Students in Transition (NRCFYESIT), invite applicants for their 2019 Research Grant Competition.
 AOFYE and the NRCFYESIT will jointly award one grant in the amount of $750 to promote original, descriptive, or evaluative research; philosophical studies; or institutional assessment or evaluation on issues surrounding admissions, orientation, and/or the first-year experience.
-The award package also includes formal recognition at the 2018 ACPA Convention in Houston, Texas.
+The award package also includes formal recognition at the 2019 ACPA Convention in Bo, Texas.
 Scholars from around the globe are invited to submit applications for this grant.

 Grant Selection Timeline: